Monday, 28 March 2022

 Photo shared by mareecarpenter on Ancestry.com

-Emma Eileen May Reid (my paternal 2nd cousin 2x removed), half-sister to Cyril mentioned above, wed Murray Aubrey Waddel in 1946.
+Emma Eileen May Reid (my paternal 2nd cousin 2x removed), half-sister to Cyril mentioned above, wed Murray Aubrey Waddell in 1946.
 She was 31 and he was aged 28.
+They were married for 22 years, until the death of Murray in 1968.

 Emma married after the end of WW2, and she chose a glamorous all lace gown with a train of the same material.
 She wore a flower-adorned coronet and a long veil with embroidery all around the edging.
 Emma carried a small bouquet.